Online Statistical Inference in Decision-Making with Matrix Context: Introduction

 \section{Introduction}

-From personalized medicine to recommendation systems, exploiting personalized information in decision-making has gained popularity during the last decades \citep{kosorok2019precision,fang2022fairness, qi2022robustness, chen2022privacy}.
-Contextual bandit is a widely studied framework for sequential decision-making under the scenario when the users come in sequence, and the decisions are made based on the current context and historical interactions \citep{li2010contextual,agrawal2013thompson,li2017provably, lattimore2020bandit}.
-Traditional contextual bandit focuses on the case when the context is formulated in a vector.
-However, the contextual information in modern online decision-making problems is often in a matrix form.
-In the skin treatment example shown in Figure \ref{fig:chicken pox}, the decision-making policy determines whether an immediate intervention should be applied based on the patient's current image of skin condition (a matrix context) and health outcomes of historical interventions \citep{akrout2019improving}.
+From personalized medicine to recommendation systems, exploiting personalized information in decision-making has gained popularity during the last decades \citep{kosorok2019precision,fang2022fairness, qi2022robustness}.
+In the widely studied framework of online decision-making with contextual information, decisions are sequentially made for users based on the current context and historical interactions \citep{li2010contextual,agrawal2013thompson,li2017provably, lattimore2020bandit}.
+In traditional settings, the context is typically formulated in a vector.
+However, contextual information in modern online decision-making problems is often in a matrix form.
+In the skin treatment example shown in Figure \ref{fig:chicken pox}, the decision-making policy determines whether an immediate intervention should be applied based on the patient's current image of skin condition (a matrix context) and the health outcomes of historical interventions \citep{akrout2019improving}.
 The inspiration for this example can be traced to the recently growing application of mobile Health, which targets to deliver immediate interventions, such as motivational messages, to individuals through mobile devices according to their current health condition \citep{istepanian2007m,deliu2022reinforcement}.
 In such examples, the context is an image that can be formulated as a matrix.
 The goal of the decision-making policy is to decide the best action at each time based on the current matrix context and all historical interactions.